Here are some fundamental and common Linux commands with example usage:

 For more details see Root user / sudo

-Copies a file converting the file as specified.
-It is often used to copy an entire disk to a single file or back again eg.
+dd command copies a file converting the file as specified.
+It is often used to copy an entire disk to a single file or back again.
+So, for example,

 dd if=/dev/sdd of=backup.img will create a backup image from an SD card or USB disk drive at /dev/sdd.
 Make sure to use the correct drive when copying an image to the SD card as it can overwrite the entire disk.